tomalrussell/nismod_teaching_kit/docs/lecture_08/Lecture_8.4.md

----
-title: Mini-Lecture 8.4 -- Hazard exposure and vulnerability analysis in practice for high-level decision-making
+# Mini-Lecture 8.4 -- Hazard exposure and vulnerability analysis in practice for high-level decision-making
-keywords:
-- Flood maps
-- Road networks
-- Flood vulnerabilities
-authors:
-- Raghav Pant
----

 This mini-lecture introduces some basic understanding of how hazard information is spatially combined with infrastructure network